AMDmi3/opening_hours.js/README.md

 You can contribute in the usual manner as known from GitHub.
 Just fork, change and make a pull request.

+Note that there is a git pre-commit hook used to run and compare the test framework.
+To activate the hook, run:

+    ./hooks/link_hooks

 ### Translating ###

-Translations can be made in the file [js/i18n-resources.js](/ypid/opening_hours.js/blob/master/js/i18n-resources.js).
-Just copy the whole english block, change the language code to the new one you are adding and make your translation.
-You can open the [demo.html](/ypid/opening_hours.js/blob/master/demo.html) to see the result of your work.
+Translations can be made in the file [js/i18n-resources.js](/js/i18n-resources.js).
+Just copy the whole English block, change the language code to the new one you are adding and make your translation.
+You can open the [demo.html](/demo.html) to see the result of your work.

 Note that this resource file does also provide the localization for the [opening\_hours\_map][].
-This can also be tested by cloing the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.
+This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.

 After you are done, just push your commits and make a pull request.

 ## Credits ##

 * [Netzwolf](http://www.netzwolf.info/) (He developed the first and very feature complete JS implementation for opening_hours (time_domain.js).
-His implementation did not create selector code to go through time as this library does (which is a more advanced design). time_domain.js has been withdrawn in favour of opening_hours.js but a few parts where reused (mainly the error tolerance and the online evaluation for the [demo page](#evaluation-tooldemohtml)).
+His implementation did not create selector code to go through time as this library does (which is a more advanced design). time_domain.js has been withdrawn in favor of opening_hours.js but a few parts where reused (mainly the error tolerance and the online evaluation for the [demo page](#evaluation-tooldemohtml)).
 It was also very useful as prove and motivation that all those complex things used in opening_hours values are possible to evaluate with software :) )

 ## Related links ##